mozilla/wpt-sync/README.md

 There are instructions in the docker-compose.yml file about how to customize your dev environment with appropriate mounts.

-From wpt-sync dir you can run:
+From project dir you can run:

 ```
 docker-compose build